cflinspach/parse_logs/README.md

 Currently only works with Cisco devices but more to come.

 # Installation
-Requires Net::Telnet, Net::Telnet::Cisco, Net::Telnet::Cisco, File::ReadBackwards
+Requires Net::Telnet, Net::Telnet::Cisco, Net::OpenSSH, File::ReadBackwards

 You can change the directory logs are stored in by editing line 26 (`my $fileDir = '/var/www/html/parse_logs/';`)